Skerik: Various projects

 Skerik is a founding member of Critters Buggin, Garage a Trois (which has included Stanton Moore, Charlie Hunter, Mike Dillon, and Marco Benevento), Crack Sabbath, and The Dead Kenny G's.
 Skerik is an original member of Les Claypool's Fancy Band and Frog Brigade, Bobby Previte's Ponga and Coalition of the Willing and Joe Doria's McTuff.
-In the 1990s he was also a member of Tuatara (with Peter Buck) and Seattle-based Sadhappy.
+In the 1990s, he was also a member of Tuatara (with Peter Buck) and Seattle-based Sadhappy.

 Skerik has toured with Fred Wesley, Mike Clark and The Headhunters, Wayne Horvitz (Zony Mash), Mad Season and Roger Waters.
 He has performed with Pearl Jam, Bonnie Raitt, The Meters, Galactic, Dumpstaphunk, Johnny Vidacovich, Jacob Fred Jazz Odyssey, and Ween.

-In Seattle Skerik leads Seattle-based punk-jazz band Skerik's Syncopated Taint Septet.
+In Seattle, Skerik leads Seattle-based punk-jazz band Skerik's Syncopated Taint Septet.
 He is a founding member of Seattle's Crack Sabbath.
 He is also a member of Seattle-based McTuff.

-In New Orleans he is a member of Maelstrom Trio, including long-time mates keyboardist Brian Coogan and drummer Simon Lott.
+In New Orleans, he is a member of Maelstrom Trio; the trio includes long-time mates keyboardist Brian Coogan and drummer Simon Lott.
 The Maelstrom Trio combines disparate elements such as free jazz, funk, metal and textural music.
 Skerik and percussionist Mike Dillon have toured as a trio with New Orleans bassist James Singleton as Illuminasti.

 Skerik and Dillon also perform as a trio called The Dead Kenny G's with alternate third members.
 National tours have included keyboardist Brian Haas and bassist Brad Houser.
-With Houser they have also toured as "Critters Buggin Trio" and in 2009 they released a debut CD entitled Bewildered Herd.
-As the band's name implies there is an expressed disdain for smooth jazz and commercialism.
+With Houser they have also toured as "Critters Buggin Trio"; further, in 2009, they released a debut CD entitled Bewildered Herd.
+As the band's name implies, there is an expressed disdain for smooth jazz and commercialism.
 Skerik has described The Dead Kenny G's as a "free-jazz version of The Melvins."